Nadock/hohh/README.md

 ## Setup

+1. Clone or download the repo — `hohh` is not published to PyPI yet.
-1. `cp example.env .env`
+2. `cp example.env .env`
-2. Setup a Last.fm API Account.
+3. Setup a Last.fm API Account.

 Follow the steps [here](https://www.last.fm/api/account/create) to create one, then put your **API Key** and **Shared Secret** in your `.env` file.

-3. Setup a Spotify API App
+4. Setup a Spotify API App

 This is only needed to retrieve release dates for tracks, as Last.fm has shitty data.
 This step is optional if you also supply the `-s/--no-spotify` CLI flag.

 If you don't already have a Spotify account make one first, then go [here](https://developer.spotify.com/dashboard/applications) to create an API app.
 Once you have done that, put your **Client ID** and **Client Secret** in your `.env` file.

-4. Install dependencies via Poetry.
+5. Install dependencies via Poetry.

 This CLI is a Python package and it has a few important dependencies.
 Ensure you have [Poetry](https://python-poetry.org) installed, then run `poetry install` to setup a